 Growth in Grace: Together we seek spiritual formation through prayer, loving fellowship, Bible study, faithful service, and a beautiful worship experience.

 The Church: The Church is anywhere that the word of God is faithfully preached and the sacraments duly administered.
 Jesus said that where two or three are gathered in his name he is there among them (Matthew 18:20).
 The mission of the Church is to make disciples (Matthew 28:16-20).

 The Sacraments: There are seven historical sacraments but two are dominical, meaning instituted by the Lord himself: baptism and Holy Communion.
 Sacrament means an outward and visible sign of an inward and spiritual grace.
 Sacraments involve the whole of our being in the worship of God, that is, our bodies and senses, which God created and seeks to sanctify.

 Politics: Righteousness exalts a nation but sin is a reproach to any people (Proverbs 14:34).

 Sanctity of Life: Life (and thus personhood) begins at conception.

 Marriage and Family: Marriage is between one man and one woman united for life in Holy Matrimony.

-Affiliation: We belong to the Missionary Diocese of CANA West of the Anglican Church of North America.
-Our bishop is Dr. Felix Orji of El Paso, Texas.
+Affiliation: We belong to the Missionary Diocese of the Holy Spirit, Reformed Anglican Church.
+Our bishop is Robert S. Biermann of Sky Valley, GA.